Heinkel He 100: Legacy

 For these reasons, it seems safe to accept the RLM version of the story largely at face value; that the production problems with the DB series of engines were so acute that all other designs based on the engine were canceled.
 At the time the DB 601 engines were being used in both the Bf 109 and Bf 110 aircraft, and Daimler could not keep up with those demands alone.
 The RLM eventually forbade anyone but Messerschmitt from receiving any DB 601s, leading to the shelving of many designs from a number of vendors.
 Furthermore, the Bf 109 and Bf 110 were perceived as superior to their likely opponents, which made the requirement for an even more powerful aircraft less imperative.

 The only option open to Heinkel was a switch to another engine, and the RLM expressed some interest in purchasing such a version of the He 100.
 At the time the only other useful inline engine was the Junkers Jumo 211, and even that was in short supply.
 However, the design of the He 100 made adaptation to the 211 difficult; both the cooling system and the engine mounts were designed for the 601, and a switch to the 211 would have required a redesign.
 Heinkel felt that it was not worth the effort, considering that the aircraft would end up with inferior performance, and so the He 100 production ends on that sour note.
 For this reason, more than any other, the Focke-Wulf Fw 190 became the next great aircraft of the Luftwaffe, as it was based around the otherwise unused Bramo 139 (and later BMW 801) radial engine.
 Although production of these engines was only starting, the lines for the airframes and aircraft could be geared up in parallel without interrupting production of any existing design, which was exactly what happened.

 Aircraft on display

-A full scale mockup of a He 100D-1 is on display at the Planes of Fame Air Museum in Chino, California.
 No original He 100 airframes are known to exist.
+A full scale mockup of an He 100 production model, constructed by George Lucas of Nunda, New York, is on display at the Planes of Fame Air Museum in Chino, California.